 What’s the Best Air Fryer?

-I did a good deal of research before settling on the Cosori Air Fryer Max XL.
+I did a good deal of research before settling on the Cosori Air Fryer Pro II.
 With so many air fryer options, I decided on the below criteria when it came time to purchase:

-- Amazon Reviews (Let’s be honest, isn’t this the main driver of any online purchase?): The Cosori air fryer has more than 49,000 reviews.
-Forty-nine THOUSAND.
-Take my money!
+- Amazon Reviews: Let’s be honest, isn’t this the main driver of any online purchase?

 - Basket Size: I’m cooking for a family of five, which means I need a basket that can fit enough servings to feed us all.
 The Cosori basket is large enough to hold anything from a dozen dino nuggets to a 3-pound tri-tip.